8894 Stanford Blvd Suite 200 Columbia, MD 21045-5162

 The makeup of a dental implant restoration is complex.
-This teeth replacement system is unlike any option available today.
-Dr. Ray Becker explains what dental are and the parts that make up a dental implant restoration.
+This tooth replacement option is unlike any option available today.
+Dr. Ray Becker explains the parts that make up dental implants in his Columbia, MD office.parts of a dental implant in columbia, md

 What are Dental Implants?

 Dental implants are a whole teeth replacement system that can replace any number of missing teeth.
-It is made up of three separate parts.
-Together, these parts operate almost like natural teeth.
+They’re made up of three separate parts, which operate almost like natural teeth together.
 The parts of a dental implant include an implant fixture, the abutment, and the final dental prosthesis.

 Implant Fixture